sgarbirodrigo/Bitcoin-CostAverage/README.md

 - [-] Upload to Apple Store (Currently unavailable due to Apple guideline 3.1.5 (Cryptocurrencies))
 - [ ] Turn into a web version
-- [ ] Find a way not to store users keys online
 - [ ] Add all exchanges possibles

 ### Backend